 - Juice 1 orange

-- 450g (1lb) Red onions, peeled and cut into rough wedges
+- 450g red onions, peeled and cut into rough wedges

-- 2 Large ripe dessert pears, peeled, quartered and sliced into 3
+- 2 large ripe dessert pears, peeled, quartered and roughly chopped

 Place the gammon in a large saucepan and cover with fresh cold water.
 Add the vegetables, bay leaves and peppercorns.
-Bring to the boil slowly, cover with a lid and simmer gently for 1 hour 45 minutes.
+Bring to the boil slowly, cover and simmer gently for 1 hour 45 minutes.

 Allow the joint to cool in the cooking liquid for 30 minutes.

-Remove the gammon from its cooking liquid and using a sharp knife carefully remove the skin and some of the underling fat, leaving a thin layer of fat.
+Remove the gammon from the cooking hand and using a sharp knife carefully remove the rind and some of the underling fat, leaving a thin layer of fat.
 Cut a lattice pattern over the gammon.

-In a small bowl, mix together the honey, grainy mustard and orange juice.
-Smear the mustard and honey mixture over the gammon and scatter over the ground szechuan pepper and finally drizzle over the olive oil.
+For the Crust: In a small bowl, mix together the honey, mustard and orange juice.
+Smear the mix over the gammon and scatter over the szechuan pepper.
+Finish with a drizzle of olive oil.

 Bake the joint for about 25-30 minutes or until golden and caramelised.

-Meanwhile, to prepare the chutney, in a medium saucepan heat the butter.
-Add the onions and gently fry for 10-15 minutes until softened and golden brown.
+Meanwhile, to prepare the chutney, in a medium saucepan melt the butter and add the onions.
+Fry for 10-15 minutes until soft and golden brown.

-Add the bay leaf, caster sugar, balsamic vinegar, red wine and pears.
+Add the bay leaf, sugar, vinegar, wine and pears.
 Bring to the boil, cover and simmer rapidly for 10 minutes.

 Remove the lid and simmer gently for a further 30 minutes until reduced and syrupy and the mixture resembles chutney.
 During the last 2 minutes of cooking add the port.
 Remove from the heat and set aside.

-Serve hot or cold with the pear and port chutney.
+Serve the gammon hot or cold with the pear and port chutney.